FinalKirb/finalkirb.github.io/docs/tools/android.md

 WARNING: Using a Custom ROM will void your warranty.
 While the process of installation can be simple due to the clear instructions (especially on Lineage OS), there is still a slight possibility for issues and in the worst case scenario, a chance of bricking the device.
 Remember to do your own research for your device first.

-WE AREN'T RESPONSIBLE FOR ANYTHING YOU DO, AND REMEMBER TO READ THE DEVELOPER'S INSTRUCTIONS CORRECTLY
+WE AREN'T RESPONSIBLE FOR ANYTHING YOU DO, AND REMEMBER TO READ THE DEVELOPER'S INSTRUCTIONS THOROUGHLY, MAKE SURE IT IS SUPPORTED ON YOUR DEVICE.

-  * LineageOS - As Vanilla as Android gets
+  * LineageOS - As Vanilla as Android gets.
+No telemetry, no Google.
   * Pixel Experience - Simulating Google's Pixel OS features on unsupported devices
   * Paranoid Android - Vanilla Android, but with an aesthetically pleasant UI twist